-To provide scalable pathology image processing, we have developed a highly scalable MapReduce based image analysis framework for whole slide image processing, in which segmentation algorithms can be plugged in.
+To provide scalable pathology image processing, we have developed a highly scalable MapReduce based image analysis framework shown in Fig. 3.5 for whole slide image processing, in which segmentation algorithms can be plugged in.
 The approach is through partitioning the image space into overlapping tiles for consideration of boundary-crossing object problem, processing titles independently as parallel tasks, and merging and normalizing partial objects from individual tiles.
 To handle partial objects from overlapping regions, we take a spatial index based approach for removing redundant polygons that represent the same object.
 The framework is implemented for both commodity clusters and commercial clouds such as Amazon Web Services (AWS).
-The performance study showed high scalability on large data sets [54], [55].
+The performance study showed high scalability on large data sets [55], [56].

-3.4.4 3D pathology image analysis pipeline.
+3.4.4.
+3D pathology image analysis pipeline.

-We developed methods on three most principal image analysis components: 3D pathology image registration, pathology structure segmentation, and 3D reconstruction.
-We provided an on-demand registration method within a dynamic multi-resolution transformation mapping and an iterative transformation propagation framework [56], which overcomes the problem of memory limitation on registering extreme large images.
+We developed methods on three most principal image analysis components: 3D pathology image registration, pathology structure segmentation, and 3D reconstruction illustrated in Fig. 3.6.